GRIDAPPSD/app-deconfliction/service/README.md

 </li>

 <li>
 An updated version of the IEEE 123-bus model defining batteries and solarPVs not yet included in the standard GridAPPS-D platform distribution must be loaded after starting the platform.
 The CIM model for this updated test feeder is exported to the sim-starter/123apps_model directory.
-Open the Blazegraph URL in the web browser and upload the file (ieee123apps.xml) using the "UPDATE" tab from http://localhost:8889/bigdata/#update (hit "Browse..." button to select file).
+Open the Blazegraph URL in the web browser and upload the file ieee123apps.xml using the "UPDATE" tab from http://localhost:8889/bigdata/#update (hit "Browse..." button to select file).

 Note that as long as docker containers are not cleared with the "./stop.sh -c" command, it is possible to stop and start the platform repeatedly without reloading this updated 123-bus model.
 </li>

 <li>
 Along with uploading the ieee123apps.xml file under Blazegraph, measurements for this model must be inserted.
 From ~/git do a git clone of https://github.com/GRIDAPPSD/CIMHub.
-Then from the app-deconfliction/service/sim-starter/123apps_model directory copy the two .py files there to ~/git/CIMHub/src_python/cimhub and then copy the two .sh files to ~/git/CIMHub.
-Do "sudo pip3 install SPARQLWrapper" unless this package has already been installed in python3.
+Then from the app-deconfliction/service/sim-starter/123apps_model directory copy the two .py files to ~/git/CIMHub/src_python/cimhub and then copy the two .sh files to ~/git/CIMHub.
+Do "sudo pip3 install SPARQLWrapper" unless the SPARQLWrapper package has already been installed in python3.
 Change directory to ~/git/CIMHub and run "./list_measurements_123apps.sh" which will generate a number of .txt files with a prefix of "ieee123_app_deconfliction_".
 Finally, run "./insert_measurements_123apps.sh" to add the measurements defined in these .txt files.
 </li>

 <li>